jnicewander/text-shadow-v2/README.md

 # Text Shadow Generator

-Easily generate the CSS for three-dimensional text-shadows.
+A graphical user interface for generating CSS styles for three-dimensional text-shadows.

 ## About

 I originally created this project with vanilla JavaScript, HTML5, and SCSS to build something original without following a tutorial.
 The original version will be re-uploaded in the future as a reference.

 This version (v2) was built with Create React App to help me improve my React knowledge.
 I ended up going with standard CSS for the styling because I mainly use Styled Components and SCSS at work and on other projects.

 ## Color Scheme

 These are the colors I'm currently using throughout for consistency.
 Grabbed the pallet from [UI Color Picker](https://uicolorpicker.com/)